carasolomon/SWDV660-week4-python-socket/README.md

 # Python Socket

-This is a class assignment.
-The instruction was to create a socket using Pyhon.
+This project simulates a connection between two clients.
+A socket was created using the socket module from Python Standard Library.

+## To Test:
+Run server.py in the command line. must have Python 3.6 install on your computer.